alecthomas/voluptuous/README.md

 ## Running tests

-Voluptuous is using pytest:
+Voluptuous is using `pytest`:

+    pip install pytest
+    pytest

+To also include a coverage report:

+    pip install pytest pytest-cov coverage>=3.0
-    $ pytest
+    pytest --cov=voluptuous voluptuous/tests/

 ## Other libraries and inspirations